 Without change, there would be no beginnings, but if we constantly affirm that change is scary, bad, and painful, that’s what change becomes for us.
 We can’t even see the beauty in these beginnings.

-By repeating the powerful affirmations below, over and over, you’ll be planting new seeds in the fertile soil of your subconscious mind.
-This is how the words you speak to yourself become true in the rest of your life.
+By repeating positive affirmations for change, over and over, you’ll be planting new seeds in the fertile soil of your subconscious mind.
+This is how the words you speak to yourself manifest in other areas of your life; what you do, and how you live, is an extension of what you believe.

 Repeat these affirmations ten times during the day.
 You can also write the affirmation ten times a day, if you’re determined to experience a shift.
 Do this for at least a month, or until positive changes take place.